 - 1/4 teaspoon pepper

 - 1/4 cup chopped walnuts, toasted

 - Place chicken in a large skillet; add broth.
 Bring to a boil.
-Reduce heat; cover and simmer for 20-25 minutes or until a meat thermometer reads 170°.
+Reduce heat; cover and simmer for 20-25 minutes or until a thermometer reads 170°.
 Drain; cover and refrigerate.
 In a large bowl, combine greens and sliced strawberries; refrigerate.

 - In a blender, combine the hulled strawberries, orange juice, oil, lemon juice and lemon peel, sugar, chili powder, salt and pepper.
 Cover and process until smooth.
 Pour into a small saucepan.
 Bring to a boil.
 Reduce heat; simmer for 5-6 minutes until slightly thickened.
 Cool slightly.

 - Drizzle half of the dressing over greens and berries; toss to coat.
 Divide among four plates.
 Cut chicken into 1/8-in. slices; arrange over salads.
 Drizzle remaining dressing over chicken; sprinkle with nuts.
 Yield: 4 servings.